 You can watch Fox 4 Kansas City's interview with Jerud here.

-While Jerud worked on the truck, I helped Chad move.
+I helped Chad move while Jerud worked on the truck.
 Chad had closed on his new house that morning and had to be out of his old house by 4 PM.

-Around lunchtime Eliza went out and got food from Bonito Michoacan, a Mexican restaurant that sold $1 tacos on Tuesdays and Fridays.
+Eliza went out and got food from Bonito Michoacan, a Mexican restaurant that sold $1 tacos on Tuesdays and Fridays, for lunch.
 She came back with tons of tacos, tamales, Mexican baked goods, grilled onions and pablanos, guva juice and horchata.
-Mmm.
 Delicious food!
-Highly recommend it if you’re in Kansas City.
+I highly recommend it if you’re in Kansas City.

 While our visit to Kansas City was busy working on the truck and trailer, it was still a great visit because we were able to catch up with Chad and Eliza.
-We hope to swing by Kansas again to spend time playing in the outdoors.
+We hope to swing by Kansas again to actually do some stuff outdoors.